Skip to main content

 Observation

-I noticed GDB completed the run without terminating early after suppressing SIGALRM, which meant the print_flag() call had executed and the decrypted flag should appear in the terminal output.
+With SIGALRM suppressed, GDB finishes the run without an early exit.
+That means print_flag() executed, so the decrypted flag should be sitting in the terminal output.

 After bypassing the delay, the binary completes its flag decoding and prints it.
 Copy the output.